 Car Hesitates When Accelerating + Check Engine Light

-- If the engine jerks, shakes, or feels like it may stall, avoid driving
+- If the car jerks, shakes, or feels like it may stall, avoid driving

 - Read the stored code before replacing anything

-- Notice whether the hesitation is only on takeoff or also at highway speed
+- Notice whether the hesitation happens only from a stop, during acceleration, or at highway speed

 What This Usually Means

-When a car hesitates during acceleration, the most common real-world reason is that the engine cannot transition smoothly from light throttle to higher load.
+When a car hesitates during acceleration, in real driving, what usually happens is that the engine does not react immediately when you move from light throttle to pressing the gas.

 When It Is Not Safe to Keep Driving